akhorana14/Indicium/README.md

 ## Inspiration
-With the growing number of brilliant minds forgoing academia in search for more sustainable options, our knowledge and curiosity are cast aside in our capitalist society.
+With the growing number of brilliant minds forgoing academia in search for more sustainable options, our knowledge and curiosity are cast aside in our society.
 We aim to strike a balance between money and research to reincentivize researching while making a monetarily sustainable path those pursuing academia.
 ## What it does
 Our project, Indicium, is a one-stop shop web application for selling and buying research papers.
 Unlike a journal, authors can upload their research to our website, and will recieve
 ## How we built it